Purchases made through links earn us a small commission, at no extra cost to you.

 It took me a while to warm up to Tokyo but eventually I did come around to liking it.
 After two visits, I now consider it to be one of the world’s greatest cities and best places in Japan to visit.

-We liked how Tokyo had something to please both of us: high-rises, a fast-paced atmosphere and quirky pop-culture for Mike, along with pockets of nature, spiritual spaces and traditional architecture for me.
+We liked how Tokyo had something to please both of us.
+There were high-rises, a fast-paced atmosphere and quirky pop-culture for Mike, along with pockets of nature, spiritual spaces and traditional architecture for me.
+Getting to experience the effortless mix of old and new, man-made and nature, is just one reason why we think Tokyo belongs on a Japan bucket list.

 What was most impressive, however, was how clean and efficient Tokyo was.
 Litter on the street was almost non-existent and public transportation (coupled with a culture of order and respect) enabled millions of people to move around the city with ease.